leonardwei2023/cs182-proj/README.md

 ## Datasets
 #### For classfication
+- Student will implement this part and train this model.
 - [ModelNet10](http://3dvision.princeton.edu/projects/2014/3DShapeNets/ModelNet10.zip)
 - [ModelNet40](http://modelnet.cs.princeton.edu/ModelNet40.zip)
-You can download them using following codes
+You can download the dataset with the following codes
 ```python
 def load_data(opt):
     if not os.path.exists('./ModelNet10.zip'):